tosinesther/Customer-Satisfaction-and-Loyalty-Analytics/README.md

  Support Contacted is currently not a key driver of customer satisfaction, meaning that our support service is neutral, support isn’t affecting satisfaction negatively , but it’s not adding value either..
 We should consider making it more impactful

-- Clusttered Column Chart: Low-loyalty customers are more satisfied than even the high-loyalty ones — this is unusual and requires investigation.
+- Clusttered Column Chart: Low-loyalty customers are more satisfied than even the high-loyalty ones — this is unusual, Meaning that high satisfaction does not guarantee loyal customers.

- Meaning that high satisfaction does not guarantee loyal customers.
+- Clusttered Bar Chart: •	Repeat customers has an Average score of 5.62 while One-time buyers is 4.98 This clearly shows that customers who come back are more satisfied— we can say retention is linked to satisfaction.